SoftwareAG/sagdevops-templates/templates/sag-cel-cluster/README.md

-To provision Internal Data Store on one node with all latest fixes:
+To provision Internal Data Store 10.3 on a single node with all latest fixes: